openworm/open-worm-analysis-toolbox/README.md

 Contributors: @JimHokanson, @MichaelCurrie

+Objectives:

+1. This repository should eventually house a test pipeline for the OpenWorm project to run a behavioural phenotyping of its virtual worm, running the same test statistics the Schafer lab used on their worm data.
+This test pipeline will compare these virtual worm statistics against real worm statistics obtained.
 **Overall OpenWorm Milestone**: *#19*  https://github.com/openworm/OpenWorm/issues?milestone=19&state=open

+2. In achieving goal #1, this repository will also be an open source version of the Worm Tracker 2 (WT2) analysis pipeline that goes from raw real worm videos to worm measurements detected by machine vision, to a selection of calculated worm behavioural features like average speed.

+3. Also in achieving goal #1, we hope to have a system for tracking the statistics of hundreds of real and virtual worm strains in a database.

+## Codebase starting point and real worm data source ##

-Context: The Schafer Lab [1] at Cambridge University has taken thousands of hours of C. elegans videos (e.g. http://www.youtube.com/watch?v=5FAiSgl55p0), and used image processing to capture the worm's skeleton and contour over time, in 15-minute segments.
+The Schafer Lab [1] at Cambridge University has taken thousands of hours of C. elegans videos (e.g. http://www.youtube.com/watch?v=5FAiSgl55p0), using their proprietary hardware/software package called Worm Tracker 2 (WT2).
+The videos are processed by the WT2 software's image processing to capture the worm's skeleton and contour over time, in 15-minute segments.
 This video metadata is stored in hundreds of experiment files available on their FTP server.
 [2]

-This repository should eventually house a test pipeline for the OpenWorm project to run a behavioural phenotyping of its virtual worm, running the same test statistics the Schafer lab used on their worm data.
-This test pipeline will compare these virtual worm statistics against real worm statistics obtained at the Schafer lab.
+We are using the analysis software, written in MatLab, as a starting point for our own code development work.

 ## Further documentation of worm movement data ##